pwang00/pwang00.github.io/_posts/2023-06-04-justctf-vaulted.md

     return bytes(ffi.buffer(serialized, length))
 ```

-Indeed, a `PublicKey` object initialized on an equivalent compressed, uncompressed, and hybrid public key will all be equal to one another.
+Indeed, `PublicKey` objects initialized on equivalent compressed, uncompressed, and hybrid public keys will all be equal.

 Thus, we can bypass the deduplication check by generating a public / private keypair, signing `'get_flag'` with the private key, and specifying the compressed, uncompressed, and hybrid representations of our public key along with the signature when calling `get_flag`.
 This can be done as follows: